 - Always follow the restraint manufacturer’s instructions when installing a restraint and placing your child in it.
 Incorrectly using a restraint or using a restraint that is not suitable for your child’s age and size puts your child at a higher risk of serious injury or death.

 - Regularly check the fit of the restraint.
+Better yet, have it professionally checked.
 Ensure clips and seat belts are done up and are correctly adjusted.
 Check that harness straps are not twisted or caught as this will impair the restraints performance in an accident.

 Authorised Restraint Fitting Stations

-Authorised fitters are your best option.
+Authorised fitters are your best and safest option to ensure it is installed correctly.
 Check with your state’s local Kidsafe, road traffic authority, or motoring organisation:

 NSW – RTA Authorised Restraint Fitting Station